dgrdn08/RAUS/README.md

 Further, RAUS can be used to learn the intra-structures and inter-structures required for learning a full network (i.e., connecting static and dynamic variables over time).

 Note that python files ending in _block1.py, _block2.py, and _block3.py are the DBNs and BNs efficiently learned using feature ranking methods (Cramer's V, Chi-squared, and information gain, respectively).
+Also, to adjust the hyperparameter settings for these files update the input arguments.

 Further, note that python files ending in _track1.py and _track2:3.py run the python files ending in _block1.py, _block2.py, and _block3.py in parallel (i.e., three processes per track).
 Therefore, depending on the number of CPU cores available on your local/remote machine, python files ending in _track1.py and _track2:3.py can be run simultaneously (i.e., six processes).
+Also, to adjust the hyperparameter settings for these files update the input arguments.

 Further, to run RAUS at multiple prediction windows (or on multiple datasets, multiple outcomes, multiple sites) simultaneously, you can run multiple python files ending in _track1.py and multiple python files ending in _track2:3.py in parallel (again depending on the number of CPU cores available on your local/remote machine).